-Changes for September and this Term
+Changes from September and the Summer Term

 The rational for banning mobiles within school is that we want to ensure the very best climate for learning for students and that they are fully prepared for lessons and any distractions are eliminated.
 To Support this we have made the decision to ban mobile phones within school due to the negative effect they have on student learning.
 This decision has not been taken lightly as we have done significant research into the topic to look at what the issues are